FarkostInteractive/VerdantPage/Documentation/UserGuide/TypesAndGroups.md

 Click on LOD 0 to show its parameters.
 It would make sense to add a texture next, and we can easily do that by setting the Texture parameter.
 If the texture is in greyscale or we want to tweak it slightly we can use the color parameter.
 You can also take this opportunity to select LOD 1, enable its color parameter and change it to something wildly different than LOD 0.
 Then, zoom out from your VerdantObject.
 You'll clearly see where Verdant switches between the two LODs.
 If you go back to LOD 0 you can increase the LOD Fade and see how it smooths the boundary between the two.
 When you're done, just disable the color parameter on LOD 1 and set the LOD Fade back to 0 for now.

 If you have a second LOD for your mesh go ahead and set it in the Mesh parameter.
 Otherwise we'll keep both for the aforementioned performance reasons and focus on the first one.
-*Go through some useful right-side parameters*
+Click on LOD 0 again to refocus it.
+Notice how there are some parameters that are greyed out.
+This happens because of two parameters towards the top, Shading Level and Enable Alpha.
+We'll discuss them more in the [Performance Guide](Performance.html), but for now know that they are used to exclude certain features to make the type faster to render.
+We'll leave them as they are for now.

-Some of these parameters, such as Translucency and Light Mode, need a bit more context for how and why to use them.
+Of the two columns of LOD parameters the left one should mostly look familiar from the Unity standard shader.
+Some of them, such as Translucency, need a bit more context for how and why to use them.
 We'll return to them in the guide [Visual Flair](VisualFlair.html), where we'll use them to embellish our scene to great effect.
+The right hand column though contains a lot of important Verdant-specific settings.
+These are called the Instance Properties and control placement and animation behaviour.

+The first one you'll notice is Billboarding, which allows us to set how much the instances should rotate to face the camera.
+With some types increasing billboarding can help make the scene appear denser, though it can also backfire and make it look artificial.
+Try to set it to 1 to see the difference, then try a middle value.
+Setting it between 0 and 1 can be a good compromise that makes it so the type will never be seen directly from the side, but also not appear to follow the camera as it moves.

+This is also where you find the Scale property.
+This is the basic scale of the type that can be influenced by other parts of Verdant, like the Scale setting on VerdantObject.
+Other Scale values will get multiplied into this one, so make sure you set it to a good baseline value for your mesh.

+The following four have to do with [Affectors](UsingAffectors.html) and [Wind](Wind.html), so we'll save those for later.
+After them are a few that we'll return to when going in depth on the visuals.
+I do want to point out the shadow settings though.
+Set Cast Shadows to On and see how it changes your scene.
+You might want to tweak your light a little bit to really bring them out.
+While shadows look really nice we need to be careful when using them as they are very performance intensive.
+We'll use our second LOD here to make it so they're only visible when we're close to them.
+Go to LOD 1 and enable the Cast Shadows parameter, then make sure it's set to Off.
+As you back away now you should notice the shadows disappear.
+If it's very obvious when they drop out, go back to LOD 0 and increase LOD Fade until you get a smoother transition.

+Finally, we'll change one of the Type Parameters at the bottom.
+Try increasing Placement Randomness and see how it changes the pattern your type grows in.
+For a dense type like this one we only need to bump it up slightly to make it a little less repetitive.
+Usually the sparser a type is set up the clearer the pattern becomes, and the more you have to increase Randomness.

 ### The VerdantType limit